SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 <img src="{{ site.baseurl }}/images/2020-11-02-coronavirus-winter-of-our-discontent-mwra-viral-rna-tracking.png" width="400" height="297" alt="MWRA metagenomics: SARS-COV-2 viral RNA in sewage vs time" title="MWRA metagenomics: SARS-COV-2 viral RNA in sewage vs time" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Look at the latest results on the MWRA web page (reference 3).
-While the uptick in August was probably statistical nonsense, what we see today is obviously a second wave: currently about half the height of the first wave in April, but rising at a slope equal to or arguably steeper than the first wave. <sup id="fn2a">[[2](#fn2)]</sup>
+While the uptick in August was more or less pure statistical nonsense, what we see today is obviously a second wave: currently about half the height of the first wave in April, but rising at a slope equal to or arguably steeper than the first wave. <sup id="fn2a">[[2](#fn2)]</sup>